BBT-DeFi/Tokenization-Template/Staking Token/truffletest/readme.md

+bug found:
+1.If user remove stake before admin set the dividend, their reward will be zero.

 Test cases (feel free to add if you have any new test case.

 1.user can’t stake in staking period and remove stake before removal date.